barbarer/py4e-int/_sources/network/mixedupcode.rst

     :practice: T
     :adaptive:

-    Write a code that extracts data from several parts of the ‘a’ tag from “http://www.dr-chuck.com/page1.htm” using BeautifulSoup and print the tag, href, contents as well as all the attribute tags.
+    Put the code in order to extract data from several parts of the ‘a’ tag from “http://www.dr-chuck.com/page1.htm” using BeautifulSoup and print the tag, href, contents as well as all the attribute tags.
     -----
-    from urllib.request import urlopen
+    from requests
     from bs4 import BeautifulSoup
     =====
     url = "http://www.dr-chuck.com/page1.htm"
     =====
-    html = urlopen(url).read()
+    resp = requests.get(url)
-    soup = BeautifulSoup(html, "html.parser")
+    soup = BeautifulSoup(resp.content, "html.parser")
     =====
-    tags = soup('a')
+    tags = soup.find_all('a')
     =====
     for tag in tags:
     =====